stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

 ## Linking Apps GitOps with Infra GitOps

+> You will need to do this once per apps-gitops-config repository.

 We need to create ArgoCD applications that will deploy the apps of apps structure defined in our `apps-gitops-config` repository.

 Suppose we want to deploy our application workloads of our dev (CLUSTER_NAME) cluster.
 We can create an ArgoCD application for `apps-gitops-config` repository pointing to `argocd-apps/dev (argocd-apps/CLUSTER_NAME)`.